tbrowder/advent2020/article.md

 ~~~
 ~~~

-Well done, all.
+Well done, all!
+Using business vernacular, "the bottom line in practical class construction is to "cut to the chase," use the TWEAK submethod and "take care of business."
+We've learned how to build a robust, immutable  class with the aid of the TWEAK submethod.
+It was not available in the in the Christmas release, but it was added soon thereafter because it is needed so often in real-world use cases as we've seen.
+(Note also TWEAK is a much better name for an elf than BUILD.)
 I'm handing out candy canes and sugar plums for everyone in the class, ho, ho, ho!

-Have a very Merry Chistmas and a Happy New Year to you and your families!
+Have a very Merry Chistmas, and a Happy New Year to you and your families!

-APPENDIX
+NOTES

 For inspiration for this article I thank my friend JJ Merelo and his new book *Raku Recipes* (mentioned above).